 - 3.1 In October 2016, Scott-Moncrieff (now Azets) was appointed as external auditor to the Council and a number of associated bodies for a five-year term covering the period from 2016/17 to 2020/21 inclusive.
 In view of the impact of the pandemic on the work of both councils and audit bodies, however, in October 2020 this term, in common with other similar appointments across Scotland, was extended by a further year by the Accounts Commission.
-Following consideration of the 2019/20 Annual Audit Report by the Governance, Risk and Best Value Committee on 3 November 2020, 2020/21 therefore represents the penultimate review year of the revised six-year appointment, with the proposed audit plan included as Appendix 1. - 3.2 A timetable of key audit scrutiny and associated outputs (included on pages 47 to 49) has been developed.
-The proposed plan also includes specific work around payroll data analytics and a follow-up on progress in implementing the recommendations made as part of the review of the Council's risk management arrangements during the 2019/20 audit year.
-The plan furthermore includes an assessment of progress in implementing the principal recommendations made as part of the Council's Best Value Assurance Review (BVAR). - 3.3 Consideration of the annual audit plan by members of the Governance, Risk and Best Value Committee is a key step in discharging their wider scrutiny-related responsibilities.
+Following consideration of the 2020/21 Annual Audit Report by the Governance, Risk and Best Value Committee on 9 November 2021, 2021/22 therefore represents the final review year of the revised six-year appointment, with the proposed audit plan included as Appendix 1. - 3.2 At this stage, no specific timescales have been intimated concerning the confirmation of the appointment of the Council's external auditor for the following five-year audit term.
+Any further update will be provided at the Committee. - 3.3 A timetable of key audit scrutiny and associated outputs (included on pages 45 to 47) has been developed.
+In addition to the review of the financial statements, the audit includes an assessment against the four "wider scope" elements, as well as a continuing assessment of progress in implementing the principal recommendations made as part of the Council's Best Value Assurance Report (BVAR). - 3.4 Consideration of the annual audit plan by members of the Governance, Risk and Best Value Committee is a key step in discharging their wider scrutiny-related responsibilities.
 Staff from Azets will therefore attend the Committee meeting to provide an overview of the plan's contents and respond to any queries members may have.